 If you click on a term, but do not see any genes appear on the left, this means that the genes used to calculate that score did not pass the current filter selected.
 For more information on how to adjust the selected filter, please see here

-The global significance score is a score that summarizes the combined t-tests of differential expression of all the genes in a pathway for the covariate of interest.
+- Global Significance Scores (GSS) measures the overall significance of the changes within a pathway and will always be positive regardless of whether genes are up- or down-regulated.
+GSS summarizes the combined t-tests of differential expression of all the genes in a pathway for the covariate of interest.
 Some can be up regulated, and others can be down regulated, or they can all be down or all up, but if the “sum of significance” is the same in each instance then the global significance score will be the same.
 In other words, the global significance score measures whether gene expression within a pathway is changing, but doesn’t take into account whether those changes are consistent with the pathway itself being activated or repressed.
-More information on GSA can be found in the nCounter Advanced Analysis User Manual and begins on page 53; the algorithms used to calculate significance scores can be found on page 56.